 What is informed consent?

 This is the process of providing you with essential information about a research study before you decide whether to accept the offer to participate.
-To help you decide whether to take part, your doctor will explain the study and provide an informed consent document that explains details, its purpose, tests or procedures to be performed, potential risks and benefits, and who to contact for further information.
+To help you decide whether to take part, your veterinarian will explain the study and provide an informed consent document that explains details, its purpose, tests or procedures to be performed, potential risks and benefits, and who to contact for further information.
 You can then decide whether to sign the document.
 Participation is voluntary and you can leave the study at any time.